-6. Solution to Key Issue 9: Customizing mobility management based on NWDAF output
+6.x Solution to Key Issue 9: Customizing mobility management based on NWDAF output

 6.1.1 Description

 This is a solution to Key Issue#9: Customizing mobility management based on NWDAF output.

 There are customization of mobility management Use Cases that are done in an offline fashion with low signaling frequency.
 There are other Use Cases that are done more in an online fashion with higher signaling frequency.
 Option 1 below describes how dedicated analytics is used to support all Use Cases that can be performed by a 5GS NF independently.
 Option 2 below describes the option to use a Central NWDAF for more offline Use Cases.
 The later one may make use of aggregated analytics from NF